 NNEDV also provides trainings to the Kering Group’s US-based employees, in order to understand the complexities of domestic violence, its impact on the workplace and how to listen and orient a colleague experiencing violence.

 The Kering Foundation provides unrestricted funding to cover NNEDV’s core activities, financing activities that were not previously covered through government grants or private funding, such as work with coalitions.
 In response to the COVID-19 crisis, during which virus-related inquiries surged, the Foundation provided an exceptional grant of 35,000 euros to cover additional costs due to increased requests for support.
 This grant ensured the continuity of services, particularly staff time spent developing response materials, COVID-19-based programs and for website support related to NNEDV’s COVID-19 resources page.

-0ver 3,000 consultations in 2019 with survivors, local programs and coalitions
+Over 3,000 consultations with survivors, local programs and coalitions.

-Over 2 million visits to NNEDV.org, WomensLaw.org, and TechSafety.org in 2019.
+Over 3 million visits to NNEDV.org, WomensLaw.org, and TechSafety.org.

 "I just wanted to thank you for all of your help.
 I will be meeting with an advocate next week will be with me throughout the entire process and court hearing.
 Without your help I would still be lost, not knowing who to turn to for help.
 The service you provided to me is invaluable and I am so very grateful.
 Once again, thank you!"